 Hoar Cross Hall Spa Hotel in Staffordshire is one of our spa hotels with disabled facilities.
 It welcomes guests with disabilities, including sight or hearing impairments.
 There are wheelchair-accessible rooms and staff are on hand to provide additional assistance.

 The Malvern Spa in Worcestershire is another wheelchair accessible spa with two adapted bedrooms, plus handrails and emergency pull cords in the bathroom.
 All of the spa facilities are on the ground floor.

 Lifehouse Spa & Hotel in Essex has previously won awards for its accessibility, including treatments for cancer patients and accommodating those with dementia.
 It offers disabled-access bedrooms and treatments, as well as ground floor facilities.

 Spa treatments for all

+Just because you have a disability, sensory impairment or reduced mobility, doesn’t mean you can’t enjoy a relaxing and pampering spa session.
 Here are a few spa treatments we think you might enjoy:

 a soothing or rejuvenating facial

 a relaxing spa massage